danth/stylix/docs/src/lib/wallpaper-constructors.md

 };
 ```
 ## mkAnimation
-takes an animation (gif or similar format), as well as polarity and an override as an input.
+takes a set containing animation (gif or similar format), as well as optionally polarity and an override as an input.
 ```nix
 stylix.wallpaper = config.lib.stylix.mkAnimation {
   animation = /path/to/animation.gif;